 Call me a conspiracy theorist, but TV networks have gotten very slick about blending one program into the next.
 Now they even start the next episode while the credits are rolling on the previous one.
 You’re not even tempted to take a bathroom break.

 Also, for every hour of television you watch, you waste 15 – 20 minutes watching commercials.

 I don’t watch television.
-There’s a few shows I enjoy (I’m a big fan of Law & Order), but I get them on Netflix or iTunes.
+There’s a few shows I enjoy (I’m a big fan of Law & Order), but I get them on Netflix.
 This means I can choose when to watch, for how long, and there’s no commercials.
-You also have to get up and consciously click “Next Episode” if you intend to spend another hour watching.

 If you’ve got shows you’re crazy about, how about using TiVo or a similar device to record them and then set aside downtime to watch them?
 You’ll save time without commercials, and you won’t be sucked into whatever’s on next.

 I used to spend half an hour looking for my cell phone or keys every morning.
 It was crazy.
 Then I decided to get organized.
 Knowing where everything is and putting it back at the end of the day has streamlined my day and literally saved me hours a week.

 The solutions are simple, like hanging a key hook next to the front door.
 Or putting a basket on the entryway table for sunglasses, phone, wallet, and loose change you deposit when coming inside.
 See if there’s an easy way to organize yourself so you don’t waste time looking for things you need every day.

 It’s easy to lose hours upon hours Facebooking your face off.
 My suggestion?
 Decide on a time frame in advance and set a timer.
 If one hour seems like a reasonable amount of time for you to spend, set the timer for 60 minutes and dig in.
 The timer will remind you that you’ve got other things to do besides “Which Beanie Baby are You?” quizzes and Mafia Wars.